Skip to content

 Agent Laziness Patterns

 AI agents exhibit predictable anti-patterns that undermine code quality.
 Understanding them is essential because the system prompt is specifically designed to counteract each one.
-These patterns are symptoms of architectural tunnel vision — the agent's tendency to extend rather than rethink.
+These patterns are symptoms of AI's disconnection from intention.
+The agent extends rather than rethinks, because it doesn't feel the consequences of its decisions.

 1. Fear of Large Changes